generation-org/jwd-final-project/task-7/README.md

 Stretch Goals are optional steps to attempt once your group has completed **all** previous steps.
 Stretch Goals require out-of-the-box thinking and do not include a step-by-step walkthrough.
 It's a challenge, good luck!

-For this Stretch Goal, we want to add specific styles to our Task Status depending on whether the Status is `'DONE'` or `'TODO'`.
+For this Stretch Goal, we want to add specific styles to our Task Status depending on whether the Status is `'Done'` or `'In Progress'`.

-In `js/taskManager.js`, in the HTML for each Task, change the style (eg: color) of the Task Status, depending on whether the passed in `status` is equal to `'TODO'` or not.
+In `js/taskManager.js`, in the HTML for each Task, change the style (eg: color) of the Task Status, depending on whether the passed in `status` is equal to `'In Progress'` or not.

 Check out [example/js/taskManager.js](example/js/taskManager.js) for a completed example!

 ## Results

 Open up `index.html` and add a task.
-Now we should we able to click the "Mark As Done" button below each task, to change the status from "TODO" to "DONE".
+Now we should we able to click the "Done" button below each task, to change the status from "In Progress" to "Done".

-Your task should meet the assesment criteria in the **Final Project - Scorecard Rubric**.

 ## Example

 Stuck?
 Check out the provided example in the [example/](example/) folder

+## Assessment

+This will be assessed as part of [Sprint 2](https://docs.google.com/spreadsheets/d/1X-LhsK5TaDvQZl-YS6XFxemVx3UhHdAY-vRcdR-rt9Q/edit#gid=680203692)